Frequently Asked Questions

 Q: Is it possible to modify the above products to enable them to provide power to MIDI Solutions products?

-A: In some cases the reason a product does not provide power to a MIDI Solutions product is because it is operating at a lower voltage than 5V as indicated in the MIDI specification.
-This can actually be confirmed by measuring the voltage at the MIDI output, the voltage can be measured between the center pin (ground), and either pin next to the center pin (both should be +5V).
-The MIDI Solutions products will work down to about 3.5V, if the voltage is less than this then no simple modification can be made to enable the product to power the MIDI Solutions product, a Power Adapter is the only solution.
+A: If a device won't provide power to a MIDI Solutions product because it is not operating at the original MIDI standard 5V then no simple modification can be made to enable the device to power the MIDI Solutions product.
+The device's operating voltage can actually be confirmed by measuring the voltage at the MIDI output, the voltage can be measured between the center pin (ground), and the pin next to it in the counterclockwise direction.
+MIDI Solutions products will operate down to about 3.5V, if the voltage is less than this then no simple modification can be made to enable the product to power the MIDI Solutions product, a Power Adapter is the only solution.

 In other cases the reason a product does not provide power is because pin 2 of the MIDI output has not been connected to ground as indicated in the MIDI specification.
-Pin 2 is connected to the shield of the MIDI cable, so even if the product will not be powering a MIDI Solutions product it is a good idea for this pin to be connected to ground so that the cable is shielded from outside interference.
-If a product has this problem it can be resolved by finding ground on the PC board and connecting it to pin 2 (center pin) of the MIDI output.
-When making the connection from ground to pin 2 be absolutely sure that the point you are connecting to on the PC board is ground - MIDI Solutions will not be responsible for products that have been damaged by incorrect interpretation of the above instructions, attempting this modification is not recommended for those unfamiliar with electronics.
-It is also wise to first do a continuity test between pin 2 of the MIDI output and ground on the PC board to confirm that this is in fact the problem and the connection is missing.
+Pin 2 of a MIDI cable is connected to its shield, so even if the product will not be powering a MIDI Solutions product it is important that pin 2 is connected to ground so that the other conductors in the cable that are transmitting MIDI data are shielded from outside interference.
+This problem can be resolved by making a ground connection from another ground point on the product to pin 2 of its MIDI output, or to the ground of the MIDI Solutions product.
+In many cases a ground connection can be found on the shield of an external jack, so opening up the product to find an internal ground connection may not be necessary.
+The ground connection of the MIDI Solutions products is available at pin 2 (the center pin) of any of its MIDI jacks (with the exception of merger inputs 2 and higher).
+When making this connection be absolutely sure that the point on the product you are connecting from is ground - MIDI Solutions will not be responsible for products that have been damaged by incorrect interpretation of the above instructions, attempting this modification is not recommended for those unfamiliar with electronics.
+It would also be wise to first do a continuity test between the product's ground connection and pin 2 of the product's MIDI output to confirm that this is in fact the problem and this connection is missing.

 Q: Why not add a power jack to all of the MIDI Solutions products that could be used only if needed?

 A: Unfortunately connecting a power source to a MIDI-powered product will create a ground loop (see this FAQ).
 To eliminate ground loops all MIDI inputs would need to contain optical isolation circuitry.
 However, optically isolated MIDI inputs cannot draw power, and without any MIDI inputs that can draw power, a wall adapter would no longer be optional, but required for every MIDI Solutions product.
-Rather than require the use of a wall adapter for every MIDI Solutions product, we decided to offer the Power Adapter to enable the MIDI Solutions products to be used with the small percentage of products on the market that do not follow the MIDI specification.
+Rather than require the use of a wall adapter for every MIDI Solutions product, we decided to offer the Power Adapter as a workaround for those cases in which power is not available.

 Q: Ignoring ground loop issues, is it possible to connect a power source in parallel with the MIDI source that is connected to a MIDI Solutions product?

 A: In theory this could work with the addition of level translation circuitry.
-For example if the MIDI source is operating at 3V, and a 5V power source is connected in parallel, then the incoming 0 - 3V data signal would need to be translated to a 0 - 5V signal in order to be recognized by the MIDI Solutions product.
+For example if the MIDI source is operating at 3.3V, and a 5V power source is connected in parallel, then the incoming 0 - 3.3V data signal would need to be translated to a 0 - 5V signal in order to be recognized by the MIDI Solutions product.
 It's possible this could even work without level translation circuitry if the positive data source voltage exceeds the positive input threshold voltage.
-But even if it appears to work it is risky practice since there is the potential for the threshold voltage to shift out of range in response to environmental changes.
+But even if it appears to work it may not be reliable since there is the potential for the threshold voltage to shift out of range in response to environmental changes.
 The MIDI Solutions Power Adapter both resolves the level translation problem and eliminates ground loops.

 Q: My MIDI Solutions product is operating intermittently, what could be wrong?

 A: Of course we would never rule out the possibility that a MIDI Solutions product could be defective, but it is a very rare occurrence.
-One thing that we have found to be very common however is broken MIDI cables.
-Usually it is an individual connection within a MIDI cable that breaks - if the connection to pin 2 of a MIDI cable breaks the MIDI cable will still work with other MIDI devices, but the MIDI Solutions product will not be able to draw power.
-If the connection to pin 2 is just starting to break the MIDI Solutions product will power on occasionally, if the cable is bent slightly the connection will break and reconnect causing the MIDI Solutions product to turn on and off.
+One thing that we have found to be very common however is bad MIDI cables.
+Usually it is an individual connection within a MIDI cable that fails - if the connection to pin 2 of a MIDI cable fails the MIDI cable will still work with other MIDI devices, but the MIDI Solutions product will not be able to draw power.
+If a connection is just starting to weaken the MIDI Solutions product may power on occasionally, while bending the cable may cause it to connect and reconnect, resulting in the MIDI Solutions product turning on and off.
 Check to see if bending the cable (usually close to one of the ends) with the MIDI Solutions product connected causes the LED to turn on and off.
 Note that it takes a few seconds for the LED to turn off when power is removed from a MIDI Solutions product, so try holding the cable in different positions rather than bending it back and forth quickly.